secretstartups/handbook/job-families/sales/solutions-architect/index.html.md

 * Since this role deals primarily with partner relationships, any responsibilities in an individual's [Role Level](#levels) that reference customers can also be fulfilled by Partners.
 If responsibilities appear duplicated, the version in this description has priority due to being more specific to your role.
 * Engage in a technical consultancy role for Technology Alliance partners and joint customer opportunities with these partners.
-* Create and maintain relationships with external partner leaders that contribute to large Net ARR deals and customer success.
+* Create and maintain relationships with external partner senior leaders that contribute to large Net ARR deals and customer success.
 * Build and deliver solutions, reference implementations and demos highlighting the Alliance partners' technologies as they work with GitLab.
 * Be a subject matter expert within an area of focus, with exceptional soft / public speaking skills and “hands on the keyboard depth”.
 * Proactively identify market demand with solutioning.
 Engage as a lead SME in customer engagements including pitches, solution envisioning, proposal development and estimate preparation as related to alliance partner technologies.